 The writer who has achieved mastery The writer who has achieved proficiency The writer who is still developing The writer who needs further practice Focus Addresses the question directly and develops a thorough response.
 Acknowledges the question and develops a basic response.
 Addresses the question only indirectly and develops a minimal response.
 Ignores the question and insufficiently develops a response.
 Organization Organizes the response according to her own ideas and argument.
 Organizes the response according to her own ideas and according to the source material.
 Organizes the response according to the source material without asserting her own thematic structure.
 Does not organize by paragraphs but presents entire response as one large chunk of information.
 Accuracy and Comprehension Represents the source ideas accurately, with comprehension, and identifies relationships among sources.
 Represents the source ideas fairly, with some distortion; attention to relationships is slight.
 Misses opportunities to incorporate source materials; no mention of relationships among sources.
 Ignores the source material in responding to the question.
 CitationConventions Consistently observes standard citation conventions, both in-text and at the end of text.
 Occasionally observes standard citation conventions; needs to be more consistent with citations in-text and at end of text.
 Seldom observes standard citation conventions; needs to review in-text and end of text citations.
 Ignores standard citation conventions.Needs thorough study of citation conventions both in-text and at the end of text.

 In May, 2009, Don Mohr submitted his Final Report on UAA Plagiarism and Related Academic Honesty based on his literature review and consultations with certain groups and faculty members on campus.
 In Spring, 2010, the Faculty Senate created an Ad Hoc Committee on Plagiarism to review Don’s findings and prioritize recommendations.
 That summer, UAA purchased the International Center for Academic Integrity’s Academic Integrity Assessment Guideto investigate academic integrity perspectives on its campuses.
 The Assessment was done in Fall of 2010 and Spring of 2011, and preliminary results shared with the UAA Community shortly after.
 In March of 2012, focus groups were convened to review the findings and inform next steps.
 The Final Report was released in April, listing 14 recommendations based both on best practices in place at educational institutions across the country and on UAA’s particular issues as revealed by the Assessment.
-The Faculty Senate has reinstated The Ad Hoc Committee on Academic Integrity for 2012-2013 and the entity became a full standing committee of Faculty Senate in August 2014.
-The group has been working to finalize their Board of Regents policy revisions, revise their proposal for a position of coordinator/director of academic integrity, update the UAA AI Tutorial, create a sanctioning rubric for the Dean of Students Office handling of cases of academic dishonesty, develop a faculty guide for student academic integrity, and train and deploy a team of student conduct officers recruited from their membership.
+The Faculty Senate reinstated The Ad Hoc Committee on Academic Integrity for 2012-2013 and the entity became a full standing committee of Faculty Senate in August 2014.
+The group has been working to finalize their Board of Regents policy revisions, update the UAA AI Tutorial, create a sanctioning rubric for the Dean of Students Office handling of cases of academic dishonesty, develop a faculty guide for student academic integrity, and train and deploy a team of student conduct officers recruited from their membership.
 Co-chairs of the Committee to April 2015 were David Bowie (English) and Sally Bremner (Consortium Library).